csh970605/csh970605.github.io/_posts/2024-05-29-MMSE_Estimator.md

 $= \frac{\int_{-\infty}^{\infty}xp_{Z_{k} \mid X}(z_{k} \mid x)p_{X}(x)dx}{\int_{-\infty}^{\infty}p_{Z_{k} \mid X}(z_{k} \mid x)p_{X}(x)dx}$
 </center>

-Same as formula above, if the measurement vectors are random vectors, MMSE estimator is estimated as follows and the value also be the random vectors.
+Similar to the formula above, if the measurement vectors are random vectors, the MMSE estimator is estimated as follows and the value will also be a random vector.

 <center>